uvic-seng321/course/Lab Outline.md

 - [Requirements writing](labs/writing-req.md).

 ## Week of Jan 23: Crowd-RE exercise
-- Hands on explore project
+- Hands on - explore project crowd sources.
+Generate a list of nascent feature requests that you can turn into requirements.

 ## Week of Jan 30:
 - Github Actions
-- - Extracting requirements from natural language sources.
+- Extracting requirements from natural language sources.
 - GitHub Codespaces

 ## Week of Feb 6—10:
-## Week of Feb 13—17:
-## Week of Feb 20—24:
-## Week of Feb 27—Mar 3:
-## Week of Mar 6—10:
-## Week of Mar 13—17: Testing with Cucumber and Selenium

-## Week of Mar 20—24:
-## Week of Mar 27—31:

-Other:
-- NLP for RE (Zane)
 - Story Maps
 - prioritizing with MOSCOW

-- ambiguity detection
-- CTL
-- inspections and analysis
+## Week of Feb 13—17:
 - teamwork
 - TDD and XUnit testing

+## Week of Feb 20—24:
+- inspections and analysis
+- ambiguity detection

+## Week of Feb 27—Mar 3:
 - traceability
 - DFDs?

+## Week of Mar 6—10:
+## Week of Mar 13—17:
+- Testing with Cucumber and Selenium
 - BDD tools

-- LTL
+## Week of Mar 20—24:
-- UI testing tools
+- CTL/LTL

+## Week of Mar 27—31:
+- Agile retrospectives